IQ vs. SAT/ACT Scores: Is There a Correlation?

 Research suggests a strong statistical link between standardized test results and general cognitive ability.

-The Historical Link: SAT as an IQ Test
+The Historical and Psychometric Link: SAT as an IQ Proxy

 The Correlation Data: What the Numbers Say